yorikya/roomserver/README.md

 # roomserver
 Smart Home Project, based on Arduino/ESP8622 devices (clients)

-This project have a few components for Smart Home, based those components you an build smart home with cheap Arduino/ESP8622 devices.
+This project has a few components for Smart Home, based those components you a build smart home with a cheap Arduino/ESP8622 devices.

 ## Content
-* Client - Arduino/ESP8622 device which comunicate with server and introduce a single room
+* Client - Arduino/ESP8622 device which communicates with the server and introduces a single room
-* Server - Server writen in Golang, accept room clients view and control them, rendering html for clients.
+* Server - Server is written in Golang, accept room clients view and control them, rendering HTML for clients.

-## Instalation
+## Install
 ### Golang
 ```
 go get github.com/yorikya/roomserve